You raise your child or children alone: financial support

 Moving bonus if it is your 3rd child

-If you have at least 3 dependent children (born or unborn) and you move no later than the last day of the month preceding the 2e birthday of your last child, you are entitled to a moving premium.
-But, to do this, you must be entitled to the personalized housing assistance (APL) or the family housing allowance (ALF) for your new home.
+If you have at least 3 dependent children (born or unborn) and that you move no later than the last day of the month preceding the 2e birthday of your last child, you are entitled to a moving premium.
+But, to do this, you must be entitled to personalized housing assistance (APL) or family housing allowance (ALF) for your new home.

 Help with babysitting

-- You may be entitled to the free choice of custody supplement (CMG) if you go through a structure to keep your child or children (organization, micro-nursery or family nursery) or if you employ a childminder or home care worker yourself.
+- You may be entitled to the free choice of care (CMG) supplement if you go through a structure to care for your child(ren) (body, micro-nursery or family nursery) or if you employ a childminder or home care worker yourself.

 - You can also benefit from a tax credit.